dbrizuela/greater.glider_data.processing_modelling/README.md

 # greater.glider_data.processing_modelling
-Repository of all scripts created for modelling the distribution of the greater glider (Petauroides volans) across its entire distribution range.
+Repository of all scripts created for modelling the distribution of the greater glider (<ITA>Petauroides volans</ITA>) across its entire distribution range.